 River Valley Campsite in Iringa lies along the banks of the Little Ruaha River.
 As an oasis in the Tanzanian landscape, this camp can still be enjoyed on a budget.

 With the Selous Riverside Camp being temporarily closed, Kumbu Kumbu Riverside Camp is one of the best choices when camping in the Selous Nature Reserve.
 Spread along the beautiful Rufiji River, this campsite is intimate and very well maintained.

-Simbamwenni Lodge and Campsite is an ideal stopover campsite for travellers passing through the Southern Circuit.
+Simbamwenni Lodge and Camping is an ideal stopover campsite for travellers passing through the Southern Circuit.
 Located just outside the town of Morogoro, visitors feel as though they are deep in the bush even though they are close to the main road.

 Peponi Beach Resort in Tanga is a mecca for holidaymakers and provides a plethora of adventures and activities for guests to get involved in.
-Nestled in amongst the palm trees lining the beach, visitors to this well-appointed campsite can revel in snorkelling, kayaking, fishing, hiking, biking and so much more.
+Nestled in amongst the palm trees lining the beach, visitors to this well-appointed campsite can revel in diving and snorkelling, kayaking, fishing, hiking, biking and so much more.

 The Horizon is another adventure-filled campsite located in Bagamoyo.
 The idyllic setting offers everything one could ever want on a Tanzanian beach holiday – from boat trips to dining experiences.

 Located in the Saadani National Park, a unique nature reserve offering big game viewing with a border on the sea, is Tanganyika Coastal Campsite.
 The enthralling experience offers the ultimate Tanzanian safari right alongside the beach.

 Requirements for a Tanzanian Safari

 There are a number of vaccinations you should get before you travel to Tanzania.
 We recommend that you check with your local GP or travel clinic which vaccinations you require.